the-events-calendar/the-events-calendar-category-colors/README.md

 ### Does the plugin require The Events Calendar plugin?

 Yes.
-[The Events Calendar plugin](http://wordpress.org/plugins/the-events-calendar/) is written by Modern Tribe, Inc. It requires at least The Events Calendar v5.0.
+[The Events Calendar plugin](http://wordpress.org/plugins/the-events-calendar/) is written by StellarWP.
+It requires at least The Events Calendar v5.0.

 ### What if I use a version of The Events Calendar 2.x?